openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Token Endpoint {#token_endpoint}

-The Token Endpoint issues an Access Token and, optionally, a Refresh Token in exchange for the authorization code that client obtained in a successful Authorization Response.
+The Token Endpoint issues an Access Token and, optionally, a Refresh Token in exchange for the Authorization Code that client obtained in a successful Authorization Response.
 It is used in the same manner as defined in [@!RFC6749] and follows the recommendations given in [@!I-D.ietf-oauth-security-topics].

 ## Token Request {#token_request}

 Upon receiving a successful Authorization Response, a Token Request is made as defined in Section 4.1.3 of [@!RFC6749].

-The following are the extension parameters to the Token Request used in a pre-authorized code flow:
+The following are the extension parameters to the Token Request used in a Pre-authorized Code Flow:

 * `pre-authorized_code`: CONDITIONAL.
 The code representing the authorization to obtain Credentials of a certain type.
 This parameter is required if the `grant_type` is `urn:ietf:params:oauth:grant-type:pre-authorized_code`.
 * `user_pin`: OPTIONAL.
 String value containing a user PIN.
 This value MUST be present if `user_pin_required` was set to `true` in the Credential Offer.
 The string value MUST consist of maximum 8 numeric characters (the numbers 0 - 9).
 This parameter MUST only be used, if the `grant_type` is `urn:ietf:params:oauth:grant-type:pre-authorized_code`.

-Requirements around how the client identifies and, if applicable, authenticates itself with the authorization server in the Token Request depend on the grant type.
+Requirements around how the client identifies and, if applicable, authenticates itself with the Aauthorization Server in the Token Request depends on the Grant Type.

-For the authorization code grant type, the requirement as as described in Sections 4.1.3 and 3.2.1 of [@!RFC6749] MUST be followed.
+For the Authorization Code Grant Type, the requirement as described in Sections 4.1.3 and 3.2.1 of [@!RFC6749] MUST be followed.

-For the pre-authorized code grant type, authentication of the client is OPTIONAL, as described in Section 3.2.1 of OAuth 2.0 [@!RFC6749] and consequently, the "client_id" is only needed when a form of Client Authentication that relies on the parameter is used.
+For the Pre-authorized Code Grant Type, authentication of the client is OPTIONAL, as described in Section 3.2.1 of OAuth 2.0 [@!RFC6749] and consequently, the "client_id" is only needed when a form of Client Authentication that relies on the parameter is used.

-If the token request contains an `authorization_details` parameter of type `openid_credential` and the Credential Issuer's metadata contains an `authorization_server` parameter, the `authorization_details` object MUST contain the Credential Issuer's identifier in the `locations` element.
+If the Token Request contains an `authorization_details` parameter of type `openid_credential` and the Credential Issuer's metadata contains an `authorization_server` parameter, the `authorization_details` object MUST contain the Credential Issuer's identifier in the `locations` element.

-If the token request contains a scope value related to credential issuance and the Credential Issuer's metadata contains an `authorization_server` parameter, it is RECOMMENDED to use a `resource` parameter [@!RFC8707] whose value is the Credential Issuer's identifier value to allow the AS to differentiate credential issuers.
+If the Token Request contains a scope value related to credential issuance and the Credential Issuer's metadata contains an `authorization_server` parameter, it is RECOMMENDED to use a `resource` parameter [@!RFC8707] whose value is the Credential Issuer's identifier value to allow the AS to differentiate Credential Issuers.

-Below is a non-normative example of a Token Request in an authorization code flow:
+Below is a non-normative example of a Token Request in an Authorization Code Flow:

 ```
 POST /token HTTP/1.1